danindu/ReForge/README.md

 1. **AFL++** finds interesting inputs (crashes, hangs, anomalous paths).

-2. **MCP** streams each artefact—plus binary metadata—into **AI-1**.
+2. **MCP** streams each artifact—plus binary metadata—into **AI-1**.

 3. **AI-1** returns a candidate exploit.
 MCP executes it against the un-instrumented binary.

-4. If the exploit misfires, MCP feeds the error context back to **AI-1** until it passes or loop termination triggers, whichever comes first.
+4. If the exploit fails to execute, MCP feeds the error context back to **AI-1** until it passes or loop termination conditions, whichever comes first.

-5. A validated exploit and its provenance are handed to **-2**, which writes a beginner-friendly analysis report.
+5. A validated exploit and its provenance are handed to **AI-2**, which writes a beginner-friendly analysis report.

-6. Everything (exploit, explanation, report, validation log) lands in `/results`.
+6. All the files (exploit, explanation, report, validation log) will include in `/results`.

 ### Key Features